lukecd/irys-nft-toolkit/README.md

 This toolkit is a simple CLI to make [uploading NFTs to Irys even easier](https://docs.irys.xyz/hands-on/tutorials/uploading-nfts).

+## Paying for uploads

+When you use Irys to upload data to Arweave, you pay once and your upload is guaranteed to be retrievable forever.
+This is made possible because:

+- Arweave’s protocol Endowment ensures long-term data retrievability by reserving a portion of your upload fee to fund future storage.
+- Arweave’s mining mechanism rewards miners for storing historical data.

 ## Metadata

 [NFT metadata](https://docs.opensea.io/docs/metadata-standards) contains the NFT name, symbol, description, unique attributes and other things.